keebio/keebio-docs/docs/faq/technical.md

 The repository for this website can be found here: [Keebio Docs on GitHub](https://github.com/keebio/keebio-docs/), we welcome any pull requests

 ### What the heck is I2C, and what do I need it for?
 The default firmware uses serial communication between the two halves using a single pin of the TRRS cable.
-Serial communication only allow for communication between two parts, which is fine for almost all builds.
+Serial communication only allows for communication between two parts, which is fine for almost all builds.

 However, in the future, there might be additional parts that you can add, like a numpad, OLED screen, etc. To support this, the communication protocol would need to be switched over I2C, which can support multiple devices.
 Additionally, the latency between halves is lower using the I2C protocol, which can help if you are a fast typer.